gazay/gon/README.md

 Now with [Rabl](https://github.com/nesquena/rabl) support!

-## A example of typical use
+## An example of typical use

-When you need to send some start data from your controller to your js you probably doing something like this:
+When you need to send some start data from your controller to your js you might be doing something like this:

-  1. Write this data in controller(presenter/model) in some variable
+  1. Write this data in controller(presenter/model) to some variable
-  2. In view for this action you put this data in some objects by data attributes, or write js right in view
+  2. In view for this action you put this variable to some objects by data attributes, or write js right in view
-  3. Then in js it depends - if you previously write data in data attributes - you should parse this attributes and write data to some js variable.
-If you write js right in view (many frontenders shame you for that) - you just use data from this js - OK.
+  3. Then there can be two ways in js:
+    + if you previously wrote data in data attributes - you should parse this attributes and write data to some js variable.
+    + if you wrote js right in view (many frontenders would shame you for that) - you just use data from this js - OK.
   4. You can use your data in your js

-And everytime when you need some data from action to js you do this.
+And everytime when you need to send some data from action to js you do this.

-With gon you configure it firstly - just put in layout one tag, and add gem line to your Gemfile and do two actions:
+With gon you configure it firstly - just put in layout one tag, and add gem line to your Gemfile and do the following:

-  1. Write variables by gon.variable_name = variable_value
+  1. Write variables by

+    ``` ruby
+    gon.variable_name = variable_value
+    ```

-  2. In your js you get this by gon.variable_name
+  2. In your js you get this by

+    ``` js
+    gon.variable_name
+    ```

   3. profit?

 ## Usage